scc-digitalhub/sdk-docs/docs/runtimes/modelserve.md

 ## HOW TO

-The modelserve runtime introduces several functions of kind `sklearnserve`, `mlflowserve`, `huggingfaceserve` and `kubeaiserve` that allows you to serve different ML models flavours and a task of kind `serve`.
+The modelserve runtime introduces several functions of kind `sklearnserve`, `mlflowserve`, `huggingfaceserve` and `kubeai-text`,  `kubeai-speech` that allows you to serve different ML models flavours and a task of kind `serve`.
 The usage of the runtime is similar to the others:

 1. Create a `Function` object of the desired model and execute it's `run()` method.